abhinavgpillai/traknpaypg.github.io/README.md

 ### Prerequisites

-1. Register as a merchant with Traknpay [link to Google!](http://google.com)
+1. You should be a registered and approved merchant with Traknpay [register here!](https://biz.traknpay.in/auth/register).
+2. You should have received the SALT and API key from Traknpay.

 ### Markdown